-As Pexip Infinity supports Lync/SfB natively, it can be deployed to enable Lync/SfB interoperability without having any existing, on-prem Lync/SfB infrastructure.
-In such a deployment, Pexip Infinity can federate directly with remote Lync/SfB environments (on-prem environments as well as Lync/SfB Online/Office 365), without the need for a local Lync/SfB environment.
+As Pexip Infinity supports SfB/Lync natively, it can be deployed to enable SfB/Lync interoperability without having any existing, on-premises SfB/Lync infrastructure.
+In such a deployment, Pexip Infinity can federate directly with remote SfB/Lync environments (on-premises environments as well as SfB/Lync Online/Office 365), without the need for a local SfB/Lync environment.